brianswisher/consolescripts/rapidPrototyping/README.md

 * All properties are optional
 * You can escape js, css, htm, & template strings to resolve line breaks, white spaces, & nested quotes.
+* Script doesn't pass JSLint entirely due the Function constructor in the micro-templating script.

 **@param {String} js** - javascript code for a newly inserted script node; will be unescaped